saad-aamir/darkmatter-copilot/README.md

 * **Transactions on writes only.** Reads use `with closing(get_connection())`.
 Writes wrap the work in `with conn:` so it's atomic.
 * **Re-fetch after writes.** Instead of constructing the return value in Python after an INSERT, I re-SELECT the row and return that.
 Means defaults applied by SQLite (like `status = 'new'`) are reflected accurately.

-Pydantic models are the single source of truth.
-The same model that validates DB rows also defines what fields Claude sees when calling a tool, and how the response gets serialized back out.
-This avoids the usual mismatch you get when you have separate schemas for storage, API I/O, and validation.

 ---

 ## What's in the database